Yotanka & Emperor SWL

 and never miss the news!

-Yotanka is a French Canadian Reggae artist who is pretty straightforward and not afraid to speak his mind addressing sensitive issues.
+Yotanka is a French Canadian Rastaman who is pretty straightforward and not afraid to speak his mind addressing sensitive issues.
 In the Reggae culture his style is called "deejay", which is a form of Rap that focuses on the lyrics.
 Yotanka's lyrical content is about equal rights and justice, roots and culture, life and love.

 Known to the Montreal local Reggae scene since 2005, Yotanka was less active on the forefront in the passed few years.
 He took a step back to work on his art, as well as to learn more about business management and the music industry.
 He founded Holy Hills Productions and got a Music Business Administration degree from Trebas Institute.